-Today for Fast Fix Monday we talk about the five consequences of winding up a business.
+Today we’re talking about the five consequences of winding up a business.
 Once a business has been declared insolvent a liquidator will be appointed to sell-off the assets of the business.
 There are a number of consequences of having appointed a liquidator.
 Today, we’ll discuss five of those consequences.

 1. You lose control